vitorxpd/pokestore/README.md

-# Pokestore
+# Pokéstore

-Pokestore is a small e-commerce project built using React and Tailwind CSS, integrating data from the PokeAPI (https://pokeapi.co/).
-This application allows users to browse and purchase Pokemon-related items.
+Pokéstore is a small e-commerce project built using React and Tailwind CSS, integrating data from the PokéAPI (https://pokeapi.co/).
+This application allows users to browse and purchase Pokémon-related items.

+The application is deployed at https://xpd-pokestore.netlify.app

 ## Technologies Used
 - React